X16Community/x16-docs/X16 Reference - Appendix Z - 65816 Processor Upgrade.md

   * May need to be disabled to run 65C02 programs
   * Still requires a modified KERNAL separate from the stock KERNAL

-### 1337 Software Hack
+### Software SOlution

-The KERNAL is updated with some hacky trickery to allow for interrupts to work in both modes.
-Specifically handling certain KERNAL calls (like SCREEN) which at present stomp over address the 65816 uses for interrupt handling.
+The KERNAL is updated with some trickery to allow for interrupts to work in both modes.
+Specifically handling certain KERNAL calls (like SCREEN) which at present stomp over addresses the 65816 uses for interrupt handling.

 #### Pros